kugurst/git-lunch-and-learn/git-recitation-notes.md

 $ cd another-copy-of-lunch-and-learn
 ```

-- Make a new commit and push it
+- Make a new commit and push t

 ```
 $ echo "pong" > pong.txt